-The TPS54340B-Q1 device is designed to operate with input voltages above 4.5 V. When the VIN voltage is above the 4.3 V, typical rising UVLO threshold and the EN voltage is above the 1.2 V typical threshold the device is active.
+The TPS54540-Q1 device is designed to operate with input voltages greater than 4.5 V. When the VIN voltage is greater than the 4.3 V typical rising UVLO threshold and the EN voltage is above the 1.2 V typical threshold the device is active.
 If the VIN voltage falls below the typical 4-V UVLO turnoff threshold, the device stops switching.
-If the EN voltage falls below the 1.2-V threshold, the device stops switching and enters a shutdown mode with low supply current of 2 $\mu$ A typical.
+If the EN voltage falls below the 1.2-V threshold the device stops switching and enters a shutdown mode with low supply current of 2 μ A typical.

-The TPS54340B-Q1 device will operate in CCM when the output current is enough to keep the inductor current above 0 A at the end of each switching period.
+The TPS54540-Q1 device operates in CCM when the output current is enough to keep the inductor current greater than 0 A at the end of each switching period.
 As a nonsynchronous converter, it will enter DCM at low-output currents when the inductor current falls to 0 A before the end of a switching period.
-At very low-output current, the COMP voltage will drop to the pulse-skipping threshold, and the device operates in a pulse-skipping Ecomode.
+At very low-output current the COMP voltage will drop to the pulse-skipping threshold and the device operates in a pulse-skipping Eco-mode.
 In this mode, the high-side MOSFET does not switch every switching period.
-This operating mode reduces power loss while regulating the output voltage.
-For more information on Eco-mode see the Pulse Skip Eco-modeTM section.
+This operating mode reduces power loss while keeping the output voltage regulated.
+For more information on Eco-mode, see the Pulse-Skip Eco-mode section.